nzakas/understandinges6/manuscript/00-Introduction.md

 # Introduction

 The JavaScript core language features are defined in a standard called ECMA-262.
 The language defined in this standard is called ECMAScript.
-The JavaScript uses in the browser and the JavaScript uses in Node.js environments are supersets of ECMAScript.
-Browsers and Node.js increase functionality through additional objects and methods, but the core of the language remains as defined in ECMAScript.
+What you know as JavaScript in browsers and Node.js is actually a superset of ECMAScript.
+Browsers and Node.js add more functionality through additional objects and methods, but the core of the language remains as defined in ECMAScript.
 The ongoing development of ECMA-262 is vital to the success of JavaScript as a whole, and this book covers the changes brought about by the most recent major update to the language: ECMAScript 6.

 ## The Road to ECMAScript 6